Dárlán Páléncìá Bárcélón

-Twenty four trainees, including me were ordered to be shipped out of Corregidor the following day.
-While travelling out of Corregidor, we were confined on the ship deck.
-When we were in Cebu, message from the former Sulu congressman Salih Ututalom was received by the ship’s captain ordering him to bring us to Jolo.
+Twenty four trainees, including me. were ordered to be shipped out of Corregidor the following day.
+While traveling out of Corregidor, we were confined on the ship deck.
+When we were in Cebu, a message from the former Sulu congressman Salih Ututalom was received by the ship’s captain ordering him to bring us to Jolo.

-After we arrived in Jolo from Corregidor after a days of sea voyage, we were surprised by the throng of people asking us the where about of other trainees.
-Unknown to us while were are travelling back home, a bloody massacre was already consummated.
+After we arrived in Jolo from Corregidor after days of the sea voyage, we were surprised by the throng of people asking us the where about of other trainees.
+Unknown to us while were are traveling back home, a bloody massacre was already consummated.

 The presence of former senator Benigno S. Aquino, Jr who went to Jolo after Arula revealed the story, his visit to Jolo has finally confirmed the bloody end of the fourteen Tausugs who were killed in Corregidor island.

 That was the only time we knew about the fate of the fourteen trainees that they were killed.